DOI-USGS/ISIS3/Writing-ISIS-Tests-Using-Gtest-and-Ctest.md

 will ensure that the tests start with `BundleSettings`.

 # Test names
 We use gtest as our unit testing framework, but use ctest to actually run the tests.
-The test name can be defined in the test definition.
-The naming convention for gtests is `UnitTest<Object><test case>` for unit tests and `FunctionalTest<app name><test case>` for app tests each in upper camel case.
-Source files should follow a similar pattern of `UnitTest<Object>.cpp` and `FunctionalTest<app>.cpp`.
+Test name can be defined in the test definition (cpp file).
+The naming convention for gtests is `UnitTest<Object><test case>` for unit tests and `FunctionalTest<app name><test case>` for app tests.
+Both are upper camel case.
 The documentation for how this works can be found in [cmake's documentation](https://cmake.org/cmake/help/v3.13/module/GoogleTest.html).

->**Note:** App names are considered a full word for camel case purposes.
-So when naming an test file or function, only capitalize the first letter of the app name.
+>**Note:** App names are considered a single word for camel case purposes.
+So when naming a test file or function, only capitalize the first letter of the app name, even if the app name is made up of multiple words.

 To run the gtests for a specific class, use `ctest -R ClassName`